In general, contact lenses can be categorized into two types, based on how long they are approved to be worn before being removed:

 So what's the difference between daily wear and extended wear lenses?

-Most extended wear (EW) contacts are thinner than daily wear soft lenses, or are made of silicone hydrogel material.
-This advanced lens material enables EW lenses to "breathe" better than regular soft (hydrogel) lenses.
-This is especially important when lenses are worn continuously for extended periods.
+Many extended wear (EW) contacts are thinner than daily wear soft lenses, or are made of silicone hydrogel material.
+This lens material can enable EW lenses to "breathe" better than regular soft (hydrogel) lenses.
+This can be important when lenses are worn continuously for extended periods.

 Extended wear gas permeable lenses also are available.